algorni/iot-edge-deploy-blob/README.md

 With this, the Opc Publisher module will react to the updates of the `publishednodes.json` file done usign the DeployBlobsModule.

 Be sure you [configure the host folder with the right permission](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-access-host-storage-from-module?view=iotedge-2020-11#link-module-storage-to-device-storage), otherwise the module will not be able to write the blob.

+## Building the module
+Under /source/IotEdgeDeployBlobs.Module you can find an IoT Edge module.
+Since it reference another class library under the solution, remember to build the docker from the source root folder with a command like:

+    docker build -f "./IotEdgeDeployBlobs.Module/Dockerfile.amd64.debug" -t <your container register>.azurecr.io/blobproxymodule:<your tag> .

 ## IoTEdgeDeployBlobs.Sdk library
 The IoTEdgeDeployBlobs.Sdk provide several methods to ease the blob storage file handling (upload, download, SAS url generation),as well as the Direct Method invocation, schedule job creation and responses retrival of the invocations.